 Stop for a second to ponder this thought, one snowball the size of a regular mailbox may weigh six pounds.
 Now imagine that six-pound snowball traveling at 30 mph and hitting your mailbox.
 Many times it is the snow, not the plow, that does the damage to the mailbox.

 The Ottawa County Highway Department will replace the mailbox if the following conditions were met:

-The Ottawa County Highway Department will replace the mailbox with one 4×4 wood post, one standard metal mailbox, one boxboard, and the necessary screws to attach the previous all together.
+The Ottawa County Highway Department will replace the mailbox with one 4 inch by 4 inch wood post, one standard metal mailbox, one boxboard, and the necessary screws to attach the previous all together.
 If a total replacement is not necessary only the items required from the previous list will be used.
-The expensive plastic mailboxes will NOT be replaced.
+The expensive plastic mailboxes will not be replaced.